franzbu/WinHammer.spoon/README.md

   * bottom: window snaps into with of grid and half of the size of the screen (bottom)

 * Layer four:
-  * left/right: not implemented yet
+  * left/right: window snaps into left/right half of the screen
   * bottom: same as with layer three, but top half